pshumnov/deep-render/README.md

-# deep-render
-Applying deep learning algorithms to rendering and post-processing of 3D scenes
+# Applying deep learning algorithms to rendering and post-processing of 3D scenes